HarshaSatyavardhan/Image-Super-Resolution/README.md

 * now lets build our critic

-* now we combine the two models together into a gan
+* now we combine the two models together into a gan (generator + critic)

 * then the last thing we had to define our gan